-For Inmax, based on the results of the differential pricing analysis, Commerce preliminarily finds that 63.77 percent of the value of U.S. sales pass the Cohen's d test, and confirms the existence of a pattern of prices that differ significantly among purchasers, regions, or time periods.
-Further, Commerce preliminarily determines that the average-to-average method cannot account for such differences because the weighted-average dumping margin crosses the de minimis threshold when calculated using the average-to-average method and when calculated using an alternative comparison method based on applying the average-to-transaction method to those
+For Region, based on the results of the differential pricing analysis, Commerce preliminarily finds that 34.72 percent of the value of U.S. sales pass the Cohen's d test, d and confirms the existence of a pattern of prices that differ significantly among purchasers, regions, or time periods.
+Further, Commerce preliminarily determines that the average-to-average method cannot account for such differences because the weighted-average dumping margin crosses the de minimis threshold when calculated using the average-to-average method and when calculated using an alternative comparison method based on applying the average-to-transaction method to those U.S. sales which passed the Cohen's d test and the average-to-average method to those sales which did not pass the Cohen's d test.
+Thus, for these preliminary results, Commerce is applying the average-to-transaction method to those U.S. sales which passed the Cohen's d test and the average-to-average method to those sales which did not pass the Cohen's d test to calculate the weighted-average dumping margin for Region.

-&lt;sup>32 See Inmax Analysis Memorandum at 11.
+32 See Region Analysis Memorandum at 6.